-Today, in my opinion, what defines the physical aspects of aging vibrantly has undergone the greatest expansion since Rowe and Kahn first addressed the murky issue of “successful aging.”
-R&K narrowed their pool of vibrant agers to the small majority of people exhibiting an “absence or avoidance of disease and/or disability, and the maintenance of high levels of physical functioning.”
-Later, researchers began asking seniors themselves (Gee, what a novel concept ;-0) where they rated their “health life.”
+Today, in my opinion, what defines the physical aspects of aging vibrantly has undergone the greatest expansion since researchers first addressed the murky issue of “successful aging.”
+They narrowed their pool of vibrant agers to the small majority of people exhibiting an “absence or avoidance of disease and/or disability, and the maintenance of high levels of physical functioning.”
+Later, researchers began asking older adults themselves (Gee, what a novel concept ;-0) where they rated their “health life.”
 Interestingly, they rank the absence of disability and disease third, after 1) an engagement with life, and 2) an active life.
-We will further explore these ideas in subsequent posts this month, but for now our lens is turned on the physical aspects.

 Until next time…Be Vibrant!

 Like what you see?
 Subscribe to receive exclusive tips to start living Vibrantly!